Paying users zone. Data is hidden behind: .

 Analysis of Revenues

-For sales of qualifying versions of iPhone, iPad, iPod touch, Mac, Apple Watch and Apple TV, Apple has indicated it may from time to time provide future unspecified software upgrades to the device's essential software and/or non-software services free of charge.
-Apple has identified up to three deliverables regularly included in arrangements involving the sale of these devices.
-The first deliverable, which represents the substantial portion of the allocated sales price, is the hardware and software essential to the functionality of the hardware device delivered at the time of sale.
-The second deliverable is the embedded right included with qualifying devices to receive, on a when-and-if-available basis, future unspecified software upgrades relating to the product's essential software.
-The third deliverable is the non-software services to be provided to qualifying devices.
-Apple allocates revenue between these deliverables using the relative selling price method.
-Because Apple has neither VSOE nor TPE for these deliverables, the allocation of revenue is based on Apple’s ESPs.
-Revenue allocated to the delivered hardware and the related essential software is recognized at the time of sale, provided the other conditions for revenue recognition have been met.
-Revenue allocated to the embedded unspecified software upgrade rights and the non-software services is deferred and recognized on a straight-line basis over the estimated period the software upgrades and non-software services are expected to be provided.
-Cost of sales related to delivered hardware and related essential software, including estimated warranty costs, are recognized at the time of sale.
-Costs incurred to provide non-software services are recognized as cost of sales as incurred, and engineering and sales and marketing costs are recognized as operating expenses as incurred.
+Apple has identified up to three performance obligations regularly included in arrangements involving the sale of iPhone, Mac, iPad and certain other products.
+The first performance obligation, which represents the substantial portion of the allocated sales price, is the hardware and bundled software delivered at the time of sale.
+The second performance obligation is the right to receive certain product-related bundled services, which include iCloud, Siri and Maps.
+The third performance obligation is the right to receive, on a when-and-if-available basis, future unspecified software upgrades relating to the software bundled with each device.
+Apple allocates revenue and any related discounts to these performance obligations based on their relative SSPs.
+Because Apple lacks observable prices for the undelivered performance obligations, the allocation of revenue is based on Apple’s estimated SSPs.
+Revenue allocated to the delivered hardware and bundled software is recognized when control has transferred to the customer, which generally occurs when the product is shipped.
+Revenue allocated to the product-related bundled services and unspecified software upgrade rights is deferred and recognized on a straight-line basis over the estimated period they are expected to be provided.
+Cost of sales related to delivered hardware and bundled software, including estimated warranty costs, are recognized at the time of sale.
+Costs incurred to provide product-related bundled services and unspecified software upgrade rights are recognized as cost of sales as incurred.

 Apple Inc., Income Statement, Revenues

 US$ in millions